bitly/forgettable/pyforget/readme.md

 Written by [Mike Dewar](http://twitter.com/mikedewar) and [Micha Gorelick](http://micha.gd/).

+To install run `pip install forgettable`.
+For the development version run `pip install -e git+https://github.com/bitly/forgettable.git#egg=forgettable&subdirectory=pyforget`

-To start the service run `python forget-table.py --port=8080` which will start the wrapper.
+To start the service run `forgettable --port=8080` which will start the wrapper.
 Note that you will need a Redis database running locally on port 6379.
 Forget Table will write into db 2 by default.

 Upon recieving an event, to increment a bin in a distribution call